A lawsuit that is brought to challenge the validity of a Last Will and Testament

 The bottom line is that not everyone involved in the Testator's life will have the appropriate legal standing to challenge the validity of the Testator's Last Will and Testament.
 So even if you suspect that a loved one's or friend's will is invalid, if you weren't named as a beneficiary in an older will or you're not an heir at law, then you won't have any legal standing to file a will contest.

-If you're still not sure about your legal rights with regard to challenging the probate of a loved one's will, then you should consult with an estate lawyer to determine if you have the appropriate legal standing to file a will contest.
+If you're still not sure about your legal rights with regard to challenging the validity of a loved one's will, then you should consult with a probate lawyer who specializes in will contests to find out if you have the appropriate legal standing to file a will contest.